oasisprotocol/docs/docs/dapp/opl/build.md

 We can likewise deploy to OPL [Testnet](../../dapp/sapphire/guide#testnet-and-mainnet) with Sapphire.

-In this case, we should prepare a wallet with testnet tokens on both BNB Smart Chain [Faucet](https://testnet.bnbchain.org/faucet-smart) and Sapphire [faucet](https://faucet.testnet.oasis.dev).
+In this case, we should prepare a wallet with Testnet tokens on both BNB Smart Chain [Faucet](https://testnet.bnbchain.org/faucet-smart) and Sapphire [faucet](https://faucet.testnet.oasis.dev).

 Set the private key.